K3 Technology

 2. Risk prioritization — We identify the highest-risk items and create a remediation roadmap that addresses critical issues first

-3. Transition planning — If you're switching from another IT provider, we manage the transition to minimize clinical disruption
+3. Transition planning — If you're switching from another IT provider, we plan the transition to reduce clinical disruption and preserve access to critical documentation

-4. Ongoing management — We provide continuous IT management, security monitoring, compliance support, and strategic planning for your healthcare technology
+4. Ongoing management — We provide IT management, security monitoring, compliance-support coordination, and strategic planning for healthcare technology

 #Articles